-- Choose a planter that is at least one size bigger than the current pot.
+- Choose a planter at least one size bigger than the current pot.

 - Remove the plant gently from the current pot.

-- Fill the potting mix to the brim and place the plant in the center.
+- Next, fill the potting mix to the brim and place the plant in the center.

 - Fill the remaining space in the pot with potting mix, leaving a few inches at the top.